Hitchcock

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 Following his great success with "North by Northwest," director Alfred Hitchcock makes a daring choice for his next project: an adaptation of Robert Bloch's novel "Psycho."
 When the studio refuses to back the picture, Hitchcock decides to pay for it himself in exchange for a percentage of the profits.
 His wife, Alma Reville, has serious reservations about the film but supports him nonetheless.
 Still, the production strains the couple's marriage.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Anthony Hopkins's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure